libsql/libsql.github.io/about.markdown

 That is challenging to do without support from the core database.
-Without proper hooks, existing solutions either build a different database around SQLite (like dqlite, rqlite, Turso), or have to replicate at the filesystem layer (LiteFS).
+Without proper hooks, existing solutions either build a different database around SQLite (like dqlite, rqlite, ChiselStore), or have to replicate at the filesystem layer (LiteFS).

 What if we could do it natively?